 - defects of the arms and legs

-- Down syndrome (a chromosomal condition associated with cognitive delay, intellectual disability, a characteristic facial appearance, and weak muscle tone)
+- Down syndrome, which is a chromosomal condition associated with cognitive delay, intellectual disability, a characteristic facial appearance, and weak muscle tone

-- duodenal atresia (the first part of the small bowel is not properly developed)
+- duodenal atresia, which is an improper development of the first part of the small bowel

 - congenital heart defects

-After the diagnosis of imperforate anus, your doctor should also test for other abnormalities associated with this condition.
+After diagnosing imperforate anus, your baby’s doctor should also test for other abnormalities associated with this condition.
 Tests used may include:

-Surgery is almost always required.
-Multiple procedures are sometimes needed to correct the problem.
-If necessary, a temporary colostomy is used to allow an infant time to grow before surgery.
+This condition almost always requires surgery.
+Multiple procedures are sometimes necessary to correct the problem.
+A temporary colostomy can also allow your baby time to grow before surgery.

-For a colostomy, the surgeon creates two small openings (stoma) in the abdomen.
-The lower part of the intestines is attached to one and the upper part of the intestines to the other.
+For a colostomy, your baby’s surgeon creates two small openings, or stoma, in the abdomen.
+They attach the lower part of the intestines to one opening and the upper part of the intestines to the other.
 A pouch attached to the outside of the body catches waste products.

-The exact type of corrective surgery will depend on the specifics of the defect, such as how far the infant’s rectum descends, how the nearby muscles are affected, and whether there are fistulas involved.
+The type of corrective surgery needed will depend on the specifics of the defect, such as how far your baby’s rectum descends, how it affects the nearby muscles, and whether fistulas are involved.

-In a procedure called a perineal anoplasty, any fistulas that are found will be closed so that the rectum is no longer attached to the urethra or vagina.
-An anus will be created in the normal positioning.
+In a perineal anoplasty, your baby’s surgeon closes any fistulas so that the rectum no longer attaches to the urethra or vagina.
+They then create an anus with normal positioning.

-To prevent the anus from narrowing, it may be necessary to periodically stretch the anus (anal dilations).
-This will be repeated periodically for a few months.
-Healthcare providers can teach parents how to perform this at home.
+To prevent the anus from narrowing, it may be necessary to stretch the anus periodically.
+This is called anal dilation.
+You may need to repeat this periodically for a few months.
+Your doctor can teach you how to perform this at home.